Navigating Taxation in Dubai: A Simple Guide

 Excise tax is imposed on certain products harmful to human health, including sweetened drinks, carbonated drinks, energy drinks, electronic smoking devices, and tobacco products.
 The excise tax is 50% on carbonated drinks and 100% on the other listed products.

-Rental taxes vary among the Emirates, with Dubai imposing a 5% rental tax on residential tenants and 10% on commercial tenants.
+• Dubai imposes a 5% rental tax on residential tenants and 10% on commercial tenants.

-In Abu Dhabi, UAE citizens are exempt from property taxes, while expatriates pay 5%.
+• In Abu Dhabi UAE citizens are exempt from property taxes, while expatriates pay 5%.

-In Sharjah, all tenants pay a 2% rental tax.
+• In Sharjah, all tenants pay a 2% rental tax.

 Municipality tax is calculated at 5% of the rental contract’s value, with a minimum payment of AED 450 per year.